phunc20/python/bitwise-operators/README.md

 are equally fast.
 Why was that?
 A little source code, maybe?

+## Left Shift `<<`
+`a << n` is like `a * (2**n)` for all non-negative integers `n`.
+- Don’t use the bit shift operators as a means of premature optimization in Python.
+You won’t see a difference in execution speed, but you’ll most definitely make your code less readable.
+This is because most compilers and interpreters today, including Python's, are quite capable of optimizing your code behind the scenes.

 ## `~`, i.e. Bitwise NOT
 ```
 In [38]: 7 + ~7